shraw06/The-Code-Mixed-Pedagogical-Flow-Extractor/README.md

 - **Whisper** struggles with heavily code-mixed audio and has no native Indic-script transcription
 - **Gemini 2.5 Flash** handles code-mixed audio natively, transcribes in the original script (Devanagari, Telugu, Tamil) or romanised form, and provides structured JSON output
 - `temperature=0` + `response_mime_type="application/json"` ensures deterministic, parseable output with no hallucinated structure
-- Audio files uploaded via the Files API to handle large lectures (10–30 minutes)
+- Audio files uploaded via the Files API to handle large lectures (10-30 minutes)

 ### 3. Dual-Track Concept Extraction

-Concepts are extracted from **both** the cleaned/lemmatised English text (for precision) and the richer `english_text` translation (for recall), then consolidated via deduplication.
+Concepts are extracted from both the cleaned/lemmatised English text (for precision) and the richer `english_text` translation (for recall), then consolidated via deduplication.
 This captures:
 - Concepts that survive aggressive lemmatisation/stop-word removal
 - Concepts that appear only in the fuller English translation